nawabahmadreshi/documentation/pages/getting-started/link-domain-subdomain.md

 ## The default app.link subdomain

-{% protip %}
-The new `app.link` domain is currently being assigned to all new Branch app configurations.
-In the near future we will be rolling out the ability to select your subdomain prefix (e.g., `branch.app.link`) for both new and existing apps.
-{% endprotip %}

 Every app on the Branch platform is assigned a subdomain of the form `xxxx.app.link`.
 This is unique to your app and must be used in several places when integrating the SDK.

 {% protip %}
 Because of the way that Apple implements Universal Links, every app also has a shadow subdomain of the form `xxxx-alternate.app-link`.
-This is used in select places but will never be shown to your users.
+This is used in select places but will not be shown to your users.
 {% endprotip %}

 ### Retriving the subdomain assigned to your app